 Software and the internet have had a relatively low disruptive impact on the financial services industry.
-Sure — consumer expectations have changed, and banks are doing what they can to match the online experience of the highly customizable, on-demand internet services people have grown accustomed to — but businesses models have persisted.
+While consumer expectations have changed, financial institutions have responded with aesthetic touch-ups like improved user interfaces and expanded online offerings (e.g. putting radio online), but business models have generally persisted.

 This is in stark contrast to the complete disruption experienced by many other industries, from retail commerce to hospitality to media.
 The music industry provides the clearest example of what this looks like, illustrated by the following revenue breakdown from the past 17 years:

 In financial services, on the other hand, business models have not undergone a comparable transformation.
-While FinTech services are being used by substantial shares of retail clients in specific markets, most notably in China, FinTech companies have to date mostly found new niches — e.g. P2P lending platforms, crowdfunding, cross-border payments, and underserved clients, such as small businesses or people who lack a credit history — or they have cooperated with incumbents or big tech firms.
-Cooperation gives FinTech start-ups access to clients (through white-label, co-branded products) while in many cases reducing their regulatory compliance burden.
+While FinTech companies are being used by substantial shares of retail clients in specific markets, most notably in China, to date they’ve mostly found new niches — e.g. P2P lending platforms, crowdfunding, cross-border payments, and underserved clients, such as small businesses or people who lack a credit history — or cooperated with incumbents or big tech.
+Cooperation gives new FinTech start-ups access to clients (through white-label, co-branded products) while in many cases reducing their regulatory compliance burden.
 In other words, FinTech companies generally use software to build out the existing financial system, rather than re-build it from first principles as streaming services did in music (or ride-sharing companies in transportation, Amazon in retail commerce, etc.).
+Why?

 Banks are hard to compete head-to-head with because they have resilient moats: